 Centara Grand Beach Resort Krabi, Thailand

 The thing about Krabi is you can be so close to all the action, but also feel like you’re in the middle of nowhere.
 It’s divine.
-To get to Centara Krabi, you can fly into Krabi airport then take a taxi to Nopparatthara Pier (this takes about 40 minutes).
+To get to Centara Krabi, which is actually in Ao Nang, you can fly into Krabi airport then take a taxi to Nopparatthara Pier (this takes about 40 minutes).
 From the pier, the resort is a 15-minute speedboat transfer away.

 The Anantara Hua Hin, Thailand